keysim/gearobot/README.md

 ---|---
 [Simon menard](keysim.fr) | [Vireth Thach sok](vireth.com)

-**A special thanks to the leekwar community and my wonderful girlfriend who give me some ideas.**
+**A special thanks to the leekwar community and my wonderful girlfriend who gived me some ideas.**

 You can submit your ideas if you want to help, just answer to this ticket :